Benchmarks

 Latency scales linearly with output token count at a given generation speed.
 At 60 tokens/second (typical for hosted frontier models):

 The latency advantage compounds with UI complexity.
-A pricing page or dashboard — the kinds of UIs where Generative UI delivers the most value — render 2–3× faster with OpenUI Lang.
+A contact form renders up to 3.0× faster, and even complex dashboards and pricing pages — the kinds of UIs where Generative UI delivers the most value — render 2–3× faster with OpenUI Lang.

 Methodology